nvm-sh/nvm/README.md

         fi
     fi
 }

 alias cd='cdnvm'
+nvmUse
 ```

 This alias would search 'up' from your current directory in order to detect a `.nvmrc` file.
 If it finds it, it will switch to that version; if not, it will use the default version.

+It will also call `nvm use` when a new terminal window is opened (e.g. opening a terminal in your IDE).

 #### zsh